Bingquan-InSAR/GMTSARplus/installation.md

 Two installation options are provided:

-- **Option 1**: Automatic installation using a pre-configured Docker environment
+- **Option 1 (recommended)**: Automatic installation using a pre-configured Docker environment
-- **Option 2 (recommended)**: Install the software by **following the Dockerfile provided in this repository**
+- **Option 2**: Manual installation by following the provided `Dockerfile` step by step

 ---

 ### Option 1 (recommended): Automatic installation (Docker image)

+The recommended approach is to build and run the Docker image defined by the provided `Dockerfile`.
-A Docker image can be built directly from the provided `Dockerfile`, which encapsulates GMTSARPlus and all required dependencies (e.g., GMT, GDAL, NetCDF).
+This image encapsulates **GMTSARPlus** and all required dependencies (e.g., GMT, GDAL, NetCDF), ensuring a fully reproducible environment.

 Build the Docker image: